neuicons/neu/README.md

 - Transportation `25 icons`
 - Users `35 icons`
 - Weather `50 icons`

+## Request icons
+Need an icon but you don't see it?
+Feel free to request it [here](https://bit.ly/requesticons).

 ## License
 Neu icons is available under the [MIT License](https://github.com/neuicons/icons/blob/master/LICENSE)